 Remember, more studies are needed.
 That’s because the work-from-home wave is new.
 Along with that, workers and employers are looking for ways to turn the tide on sedentary behavior.
 Two ways to do that are to have hope and learn about Wakeout.

 This includes the emerging needs of remote workers with home offices.
 There are special keys to success, such as a person’s motivation and belief in their ability to stick with an exercise routine.
-Tracking success with ongoing monitoring, including use of a device that measures activity, is encouraging for exercisers.
+Tracking success with ongoing monitoring, including the use of a device that measures activity, is encouraging for exercisers.
 You and others will feel good by tracking what works for you and the improvements you’re gaining.

 Wakeout: Kick the Sedentary Habit to the Curb!

-Our mission is to make a health unsplash - to get you moving with fun exercise breaks.
+Our mission is to make a health unsplash - to get you to reap the benefits of physicalactivity breaks .
 Yup, they’re spirited and can be done right at home.
 Heck, your kids or pets can join in.
 Everyone smiles!
 You light up energetically.
 Now’s the time to invest precious moments into building new habits and in your physical and mental health.
 Think of it this way.
 You can switch out your past commute time for exercise breaks, or swap that hour at the gym for some fun midday sessions.
 You’ll have a good chuckle while doing squats or spinning in your chair, then getting back to work, refreshed and raring to go!